zeyunlu/zeyunlu.github.io/_pages/about.md

 ---

 Hello!
-I'm Zeyun Lu (鲁泽沄), a postdoctoral research fellow at Dana-Farber Cancer Institute and Harvard Medical School.
+I'm Zeyun Lu (鲁泽沄), a research fellow at Dana-Farber Cancer Institute and Harvard Medical School.
 I am fortunate to be advised by [Dr. Alexander Gusev](http://gusevlab.org/){:target="_blank"} for my postdoctoral training and to have been mentored by [Dr. Nicholas Mancuso](https://www.mancusolab.com/){:target="_blank"} during my PhD in Biostatistics at Keck School of Medicine, University of Southern California.
 My CV is [here](./assets/pdf/Lu_Zeyun_CV_web.pdf){:target="_blank"}.

 My research interests focus on three main areas: